 Valuable content can take many forms.
 From teaching your followers something they may not have known about your industry, to giving them a behind the scenes look at your business, to simply making them laugh, what you post is completely up to you.

 That isn’t to say you should post every interesting fact or funny meme you come across though.
 Make sure that what you post is in some way relevant to your business, your city or your industry.
 Chances are that your followers liked you Page because they like your business.
 No matter how interesting it may be, sharing a post about the housing market in New York isn’t very relevant to them if you are a restaurant in Toronto.
-Highlighting a local supplier you deal with or posting about the 10 best late night snacks will likely be much more engaging them.
+Highlighting a local supplier you deal with or posting about the 10 best late night snacks will likely be much more engaging to them.

 3. Engage With Your Followers